grafana/agent/docs/sources/flow/getting-started/collect-prometheus-metrics.md

 Grafana Agent Flow can be configured to collect metrics from Kubernetes Pods
 by:

-1. Discovering Kubernetes Pods to collect metrics from
+1. Discovering Kubernetes Pods to collect metrics from.
-2. Collecting metrics from those discovered Pods
+2. Collecting metrics from those discovered Pods.

 To collect metrics from Kubernetes Pods, complete the following steps: